kunaaldesai/nfl/README.md

 ## Overview
 This repository centralizes my tooling for analyzing NFL quarterback performance.
-The `src` pipeline automates downloading play-by-play data, normalizing player names, and computing season- and week-level efficiency metrics using the [`nflverse`](https://nflverse.nflverse.com) family of packages.
+The `src` pipeline automates downloading play-by-play data, normalizing player names, and computing season and week level efficiency metrics using the [`nflverse`](https://nflverse.nflverse.com) family of packages.
 The `DataViz` directory builds on those data frames to produce exploratory plots (CPOE vs. EPA, pressure rate comparisons, player-specific weekly trends, and more) that support